− Ako Dantsu studio −

 Sakagami Rie

-From Kobe, currently in Himeji, Japan
+Originally from Kobe, currently in Himeji, Japan.

-International Christian University, Tokyo (2008)
+Graduated from International Christian University, Tokyo (2008).

 June is the birth month for things.